QuantEcon/lecture-python-intro/lectures/eigen_II.md

 3. $A = \begin{bmatrix} 1 & 0 \\ 0 & 1 \end{bmatrix}$ is reducible since $A^k = A$ for all $k \geq 0$ and thus
    $a^{k}_{12},a^{k}_{21} = 0$ for all $k \geq 0$.

+4. We have seen examples of irreducible matrices where each state has a positive probability to be reached.

 ### The Perron-Frobenius Theorem